 In “What You Must Know About Writing on the Web,” I describe a link dump:

 Ugly is as ugly does.
 Don’t clutter up your site with ugly link dumps.

 A link dump is when the blogger is lazy and just pastes the link into their post such as http://lorelleteaches.com/2012/10/14/what-you-must-know-about-writing-on-the-web/ instead of the properly formed What You Must Know About Writing on the Web.

 A properly formed link makes it not just easier to read the post, it is clean and presents professional looking content.
 It invites the reader to click.

-To create a properly formed link, you may use the Visual Editor toolbar button called link or Hypertext Link, the proper name.
+To create a properly formed link, you may use the Visual Editor toolbar button called link or Hypertext Link.

 Type the words or phrases you wish to use as the link anchor text.